tcdvm/vetophthovuepress/notes/getstarted.md

 ## Recent updates
 03/2020
 - Whoa, hello COVID-19!
 Now that you're here and I can't go to work and the economy is dying, it's time to focus on things that matter!
 Fonts!
 Changed the site-wide font, I think it looks prettier.
-- More updates to follow I'm finding myself with all this free time.
+- More updates to follow since I'm finding myself with all this free time.

 03/2020
 - Happy New Year!